GODWthIN7/GODWthIN7/README.md

 - 👋 Hi, I’m @GODWthIN7
 - 👀 I’m interested in ...
-Learning an new skill set!!
+Learning any new skill set!!
 - 🌱 I’m currently learning ...Github
 - 💞️ I’m looking to collaborate on ...
 Beginner level projects
 - 📫 How to reach me ..